ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <img
   src="./images/section-3-baseline-spec-identity-authorities.png"
   >
-  <figcaption>Figure 5: Example of a Delineation of the Identity and Credential issuing authorities used in a BPI and their management within a BPI using Decentralized Identity Verifiers and OpenID Connect Relying Party as examples</figcaption>
+  <figcaption>Figure 5: Example of a Delineation of the Identity and Credential issuing authorities used in a BPI and their management within a BPI using Decentralized Identity Verifiers and OpenID Connect Relying Party as examples; Source: Oliver Terbu (ConsensSys)</figcaption>
 </figure>

 As depicted in Figure 5 above, the accepted Entity identity credentials, or other credentials from Identity providers, that are  presented by a BPI participant need to be verified by the BPI against the issuing providers.
 Once validated, credentials are stored in the BPI.